MicrosoftDocs/sdk-api/sdk-api-src/content/winusb/nf-winusb-winusb_readisochpipe.md

 <b>WinUsb_ReadIsochPipe</b> packetizes the transfer buffer so that in each 1ms interval, the host can receive the maximum bytes allowed per interval.
 The maximum bytes is as specified by the endpoint descriptor for full and high-speed endpoints, and endpoint companion descriptor for SuperSpeed endpoints.
 If the caller submits multiple read requests to stream data from the device, the transfer size should be a multiple of the maximum bytes per interval (as returned by <a href="https://docs.microsoft.com/windows/desktop/api/winusb/nf-winusb-winusb_querypipeex">WinUsb_QueryPipeEx</a>) * 8 / interval.

-Because of the transfer packaging, <b>only full 1ms USB frames are available</b> and low-latency applications requiring microframe transfers must use a kernel mode driver instead.
+Because of the transfer packaging used in the underlying kernel-mode interface, the lowest latency notification to an application or driver is 1ms intervals.